joshconstine/Health-Track/README.md

 from here you can have command line access into any of the containers.

+## Database setup
+The first time you start the project, We will need to seed the database with the project schema.

+- establish a connection to the db container.

+- execute the /db/schema.sql file to seed the tables

+- executed the /db/seed/patients.sql file to insert the patients

 ## connected to db
 once the db container is running you can can connect using a range of tools